ammarhakim/gkeyll1/docs/manual/array-idx-seq.rst

 Array indexing and sequencing
 -----------------------------

-This note describes the indexing and sequencing algorithgms implemented in Lucee.
+This note describes the indexing and sequencing algorithms implemented in Lucee.

 Array indexing
 ++++++++++++++